nekuda-ai/nekuda-agent-demo/README.md

 For issues or questions:
 1. Check the troubleshooting section above
-2. Ensure your `.env` file has valid Nekuda SDK credentials
+2. Ensure your `.env` file has valid nekuda SDK credentials
 3. Verify Python 3.8+ and Node.js 18+ are installed
 4. Review console logs for specific error details